-There are lots of cheap flights to Toronto that you can book around the holiday season, but you won’t be the only ones to be drawn to Canada’s largest city.
+There are lots of cheap flights to Toronto that you can book around the holiday season, but you won’t be the only ones drawn to Canada’s largest city.
 Half a million people are attracted by the sparkling lights, outdoor skating rinks, seasonal events and magnificent window displays.

-Best Christmas events in Toronto:
+Best Christmas events in Toronto

-Québec is a must-visit destination as it is regarded by many as the most festive location in the whole of Canada.
+Québec City is a must-visit destination as it is regarded by many as the most festive location in the whole of Canada.
 The city itself is bursting with culture and is the perfect place to go for a city break holiday over the festive period.